 Employers can use the stand down provisions in their enterprise agreements (if they have one), in employees’ contracts (if they deal with the issue) or failing that, in the Fair Work Act 2009 (Cth).
 But doing so might expose you to proceedings in the Fair Work Commission if you stand employees down without considering the key requirements imposed under the Act.
-They are covered in the Stand Down Questions in our practical guide - here.

 If premises are closed, and a business has absolutely no work for employees, the options are relatively limited.

 If Government directs closure, that is a stoppage of work for which the employer cannot be held responsible and stand down without pay is likely to be an option.

 But an employer deciding to close when not required by Government to do so is a voluntary decision of the employer, no matter how well-founded.
 Redundancies are more likely then.

 Stand down is directed at external causes stopping work, over which the employer has no choice.